Saints Row: Critical reception

 Both Saints Row and Saints Row 2 received positive reviews for their Xbox 360 and PlayStation 3 versions.
-However, the mobile phone versions of both games as well as the Windows port of Saints Row 2 received a more mixed response.
+However, the mobile phone versions of both games, as well as the Windows port of Saints Row 2, received a more mixed response.
 Additionally, the downloadable content packs for Saints Row 2 received mostly average reviews.

 Saints Row received generally positive reviews and scores.
-It received an 82.20% and 81/100 from review aggregators GameRankings and Metacritic respectively.
-IGN reviewer Douglass Perry awarded the game an 8.5/10, praising the presentation and gameplay while pointing out technical shortcomings as well as the often forced humour.
+It received an 82.20% and 81/100 from review aggregators GameRankings and Metacritic, respectively.
+IGN reviewer Douglass Perry awarded the game an 8.5/10, praising the presentation and gameplay while pointing out technical shortcomings as well as the often-forced humour.
 GameSpot reviewer Greg Kasavin awarded the game an 8.3/10, giving credit to the driving, the action, the presentation and the story.
 However, he criticized the lack of polish and lack of variety in mission design.
 It was hailed as "the best reason to own a 360 this side of [The Elder Scrolls IV: Oblivion]" and a "must buy" by GamePro reviewer Vicious Sid, who awarded it five stars out of five.

 Both the PlayStation 3 and Xbox 360 versions of Saints Row 2 received positive reviews.
 It received an 83.37% and 82.99% from GameRankings respectively, and 82/100 and 81/100 from Metacritic respectively.
 GameSpy reviewer Gerald Villoria awarded the game four and a half stars out of five and said that "Saints Row 2 offers up a shooting and driving experience that is plenty of fun [...]
 It's self-consciously funny in its irreverence, and its low-brow humor will definitely appeal to much of its audience".
 IGN reviewer Nate Ahearn awarded Saints Row 2 an 8.2/10, praising the gameplay but criticizing the lack of polish and the weak artificial intelligence.
-However, the PC port of Saints Row 2 received a much less positive response.
-It received an aggregated score of 70.68% and 72/100 from GameRankings and Metacritic.
+The PC port of Saints Row 2 was met with a much less positive response. receiving an aggregated score of 70.68% and 72/100 from GameRankings and Metacritic, respectively.

 Dan Whitehead of Eurogamer wrote that Grand Theft Auto IV was a boon for the Saints Row series since it allowed the latter to be "gleeful silly sandbox games" as the former series took a more serious turn.

+Aggregate review scores As of 28 August 2022.